windmaomao/windmaomao.github.io/kb/resume/project.md

 ![Posted Equipment Form](https://s3.amazonaws.com/qp-photo/mg-posted-equipment-form.png)

-Posted Equipment Form

-: Posted Equipment Form
+Posted Equipment Management

-:Oct 2018 -
+: Oct 2018 - Current
-: *React* *Mobx* {.labels}
+: *React* *Mobx* *Redux* *Java* {.labels}
-: A form handles submission related to multiple carrier and multiple equipments associated with it.
+: Management of equipments for carriers with different origin and destination and availability settings.

+Highlights

+: - React: Fast development using in-house react and UI library for widgets and styles
+  - Mobx: Complex form handling with nested data structure and realtime validation

+  - Typehead: _Typehead_ widget design to lookup carrier by name or id

+  - Quantity: Support copy/duplicate/change quantity of each equipment on the form

+  - Multiselect: Various _multi-select_ widgets supporting lookup table

+  - Directory: Custom widget wired with _multi-select_ widget for location selection

+  - Location: Multiple location selector based on country, states, and postal codes

+  - Datepicker: Date range picker for equipment availablility

+  - Lightbox: Form sliding from edge of screen and pinned on the screen

 ### Shipping Orders